 Last year, the UK Government sought to impose the requirement for public beneficial ownership registers upon OTs (but not the CDs, for constitutional reasons) but has deferred the deadline for compliance from 31 December 2020 until 31 December 2023.
 Under the Fifth EU Anti-Money Laundering Directive (AMLD) EU members are also under a deadline to introduce public registers of trusts, although for trusts public access to beneficial ownership information may be subject to a "legitimate interest test".
-It is understood that CDs will implement public beneficial ownership registers when they become a global standard.
+It is anticipated that CDs will implement this initiative when it becomes a global standard.